 Welcome to the website of the Youth Peace Initiative.
 This website provides information about the Youth Peace Initiative, a Dutch initiative set up by young professionals in order to foster the participation of future generations in peace negotiations throughout the world.
 In addition, we aim to inform young people about peace issues by organising YPI-Lectures and workshops.

-Big event coming up on the 28th of June, when the municipality of The Hague is launching The Hague Humanity Hub in the international city of peace and justice.
-A pre-opening event under the name Open Space will take place to give you a little taste of the powerful things that happen when people with different skills and areas of expertise come and work together.
-YPI will be there and so can you!
-Interested?
-Open your invitation, read more about the event, and register online!
+On the 28th of June, the municipality of The Hague launched The Hague Humanity Hub in the international city of peace and justice.
+A pre-opening event under the name Open Space took place to give a little taste of the powerful things that happen when people with different skills and areas of expertise come and work together.

 Our friends at “Gast aan Tafel” (Dutch for “guest at the table”) continue to help refugees in The Netherlands and Dutch families to meet each other over dinner.
 By regularly having these joint dinners, both sides will get to know each other better and better, as these meetings provide the chance to talk about culture and background.
 This will enhance mutual understanding, respect and maybe even friendship.
 Curious about the initiative?
 Visit their new website here!